 Taipain was cut off by a huge belly laugh echoing across the trilobite infested room.
 Jacobs looked around.
-Standing by the door was Hay and three teenagers – or four teenagers, really.
+Standing by the door was Hay and three teenagers – so four teenagers, really.
 Two of the kids, boys, were using their phones as flashlights to scan the dark waters on the floor.
-The other newcomer, a girl, was pointing at Jacobs' predicament and laughing.
+The other newcomer, a girl, was pointing at Jacobs’ predicament and laughing.

 “Hay!”
 Taipan sneered.
 “This isn’t funny.”

 “Yeah well,” Taipan sighed, “yeah, it is funny.
 But stop laughing anyway!”

 “Hello!”
 Jacobs called.
 “When you’ve finished laughing, can you help us?”

 “Nearly done,” the girl said.
 “BWAAAA-hahahahahaha!
 Okay, what can we do?”

 “Is your butt going to sleep?” one of the boys called out.